Museum of Philippine Economic History

-Museum of Philippine Economic History (Museo sang Kasaysayan sang Ekonomiya sang Pilipinas; Museo ng Kasaysayan ng Ekonomiya ng Pilipinas) is a museum in Iloilo City, Philippines.
+Museum of Philippine Economic History (Museo sang Kasaysayan sang Ekonomiya sang Pilipinas; Museo ng Kasaysayang Pang-ekonomiya ng Pilipinas) is a museum in Iloilo City, Philippines.
 It is located on the historic street of Calle Real in Iloilo City Proper.

 It hosted at the Elizalde Building (Edificio de Elizalde y Compañia), which used to be the office of the Commission on Audit (COA) before it was donated to the National Historical Commission of the Philippines (NHCP) in 2015.